pharmpy/pharmr/README.md

  OMEGA(2,2)  0.031128   0.00       oo  False
  SIGMA(1,1)  0.013086   0.00       oo  False
 >>>
 ```

-A simple example of reading a model, performing a simple transformation, and run the model in NONMEM:
+A simple example of reading a model, performing a simple transformation, and running the model in NONMEM:

 ```R
 model <- load_example_model('pheno') %>%